-A.1 Objectives of 2023 Doctoral Personnel Awards for Black Scholars
+A.1 Objectives of 2024 Doctoral Personnel Awards for Black Scholars

-Heart & Stroke, the Canadian Institutes of Health Research Institute of Circulatory and Respiratory Health (CIHR-ICRH), and Brain Canada are committing up to a total of \$450,000 to launch the inaugural 2023 Doctoral Personnel Awards for Black Scholars.
-Through a process of co-creation, Heart & Stroke engaged with Black leaders at all career stages to help inform this funding opportunity.
-The objective of the competition is to increase the number of highly-qualified Black trainees across Canada committed to working in the fields of heart and brain research.
-The stipends awarded will be up to \$90,000 CAD (\$30,000 per year for up to three (3) years), enabling Black trainees to focus on their Doctoral research studies and engage with mentors as part of their training.
+Heart & Stroke and Brain Canada are supporting a Doctoral Personnel Award for Black Scholars in committing up to a total of \$360,000 in 2024.
+This award stems from a process of co-creation where Heart & Stroke engaged with Black leaders at all career stages to help inform this funding opportunity.
+The objective of the competition is to increase the number of highly-qualified Black trainees across Canada committed to working in the fields of heart and brain research (i.e. stroke and vascular cognitive impartment).
+In the context of this award, heart and/or brain health research refers to research addressing heart conditions, stroke, and/or vascular cognitive impairment that contributes to the cardiovascular and cerebrovascular health of people living in Canada through prevention, treatment and recovery.
+The stipends awarded will be up to \$90,000 CAD (\$30,000 per year for up to three (3) years) enabling Black trainees to focus on their Doctoral research studies and engage with mentors as part of their training.